micah-shull/LLMs/README.md

-# LLMs

-# LLM's: Exploring the Power of Language Models
+# LLMs - Leveraging the Power of Language Models

 ## Introduction
 Large Language Models (LLMs) are transforming industries across the world, reshaping how we interact with technology, automate tasks, and derive insights from text.
 As these models evolve, they are becoming increasingly adept at understanding and generating human-like language, making them valuable tools for a wide range of business applications—from customer service chatbots to content creation, data analysis, and more.